-The process for appealing a grade in a nutrition and dietetics course is governed by the University's Grade Appeal Process (a copy of which may be found in the on-line Pace University Student Handbook) and this Grade Appeal Process: Step-by-Step, both of which provide that only the final course grade may be appealed.
+The process for appealing a grade in a nutrition and dietetics course is governed by the University's Grade Appeal Process (which may be found in the Pace Academic Catalog) and this Grade Appeal Process: Step-by-Step, both of which provide that only the final course grade may be appealed.
 Therefore, a student may not use the Grade Appeal Process to appeal a grade for an examination, assignment, paper and the like; only a final course grade may be appealed.
 The procedure described below is intended to facilitate a student's understanding of the Grade Appeal Process and to identify the steps that must be followed.
 Students are responsible for knowing and complying with the Grade Appeal Process of both the University and the College of Health Professions.

-Step 1.
-Before appealing a final nutrition course grade, the student should review and become familiar with the Grade Appeal Process of the University and this Grade Appeal Process: Step-by-Step.
+Step 1: Before appealing a final nutrition course grade, the student should review and become familiar with the Grade Appeal Process of the University and this Grade Appeal Process: Step-by-Step.

-Step 2.
-At the sole discretion of the Chair of the program in which a student is enrolled, the student may be permitted to register for and attend certain nutrition and dietetics courses while the student's grade appeal is pending (ordinarily, such courses are those courses for which the failed course is a prerequisite).
+Step 2: At the sole discretion of the Chair of the program in which a student is enrolled, the student may be permitted to register for and attend certain nutrition and dietetics courses while the student's grade appeal is pending (ordinarily, such courses are those courses for which the failed course is a prerequisite).
 The Chair's approval must be in writing.
 Continued enrollment is subject to the decision of the grade appeal.
 If the grade appeal is not granted, effective immediately the student will no longer be permitted to attend the classes for which approval to attend was given, no grades or credit will be given for those courses and the student's registration for those courses shall be voided.

-All grade appeals must be completed before the Academic Progression Appeals Committee (which consists of nutrition faculty) will accept a student's appeal of the decision dismissing the student from the Program in Nutrition and Dietetics.
-(See Appeal of Academic Dismissal Policy.)
+All grade appeals must be completed before the Academic Progression Appeals Committee (which consists of nutrition faculty) will accept a student's appeal of the decision dismissing the student from the Nutrition and Dietetics program (see Appeal of Academic Dismissal Policy.)

-Step 3.
-If a student believes that the final grade received in a Nutrition and Dietetics course does not reflect "reasonable and generally acceptable academic requirements," the student must, within 10 business days from the date on which the student knew or should have known about the final course grade, arrange to meet with the instructor who issued the grade.
+Step 3: If a student believes that the final grade received in a Nutrition and Dietetics course does not reflect "reasonable and generally acceptable academic requirements," the student must, within 10 business days from the date on which the student knew or should have known about the final course grade, arrange to meet with the instructor who issued the grade.
 The purpose of this meeting is to provide clarification about the method by which the grade was determined and, if possible, to resolve the issue.

-Step 4.
-If the student and the instructor are unable to resolve the issue, and the student wishes to continue the grade appeal, he or she may appeal the final Nutrition and Dietetics course grade to the Department Chair.
-The grade appeal must be submitted in writing to the Chair and must clearly state the basis for challenging the grade received for the nutrition and dietetics course.
+Step 4: If the student and the instructor are unable to resolve the issue, and the student wishes to continue the grade appeal, he or she may appeal the final Nutrition and Dietetics course grade to the department chair.
+The grade appeal must be submitted in writing to the chair and must clearly state the basis for challenging the grade received for the nutrition and dietetics course.
 The student must also forward a copy of his or her written grade appeal to the instructor who issued the final grade being challenged.
-If the N Chair is the instructor who issued the grade being appealed, the grade appeal must be submitted to the Associate Dean for Allied Health.
+If the chair is the instructor who issued the grade appeal must be submitted to the associate dean of Allied Health (also fulfilling the role of interim co-dean), or their designee.

-Step 5.
-If, after submitting his or her written appeal, the student wishes to meet with the Chair responsible for the Grade Appeal to discuss it, the student must contact the Nutrition Department's Staff Associate to make an appointment.
+Step 5: If, after submitting his or her written appeal, the student wishes to meet with the chair responsible for the Grade Appeal to discuss it, the student must contact the Nutrition Department's staff associate to make an appointment.